 Q: What do I do with the voter registration cards after they're filled out?

-A: Once a card is filled out - you must ensure they're delivered to an designated National Voter Registration Day representative or the correct local elections offices.
+A: All completed voter registration cards must be delivered to a designated National Voter Registration Day representative or the correct local elections office.
 Examples of National Voter Registration Day representatives are State Lead Organizations or our supporting partner Head Count.